creativcoder/gsoc16/notes/service_worker_manager.md

 Trait objects must not be sent cross process.

-Upon, calling `register()` from service worker container, the script thread, is instructed to store the scope url and the Boxed closure to its, local storage.
+Upon, calling `register()` from service worker container, the script thread is instructed to store the scope url and the ScopeThings struct in its TLS.

 When constellation receives the navigation events, then it notifies the script thread, along with a (sender to the service worker manager), that script thread can use to send the activator closure to the manager, so that it call call the closure to spawn the respective service worker.

-The SW manager's need to be one per content process, and one per constellation, to be able to send a sender, to it, from each script thread that gets created.
+The SW manager's need to be one per content process and one per constellation to be able to send a sender to it from each script thread that gets created.